codeknight1/codeknight1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Personal portfolio
+- 🔭 I’m currently working on ...My Personal portfolio
 - 🌱 I’m currently learning ...
-React.js
+Javascript & React.js
 - 👯 I’m looking to collaborate on ...
 Twitter
 - 🤔 I’m looking for help with ...
-React.js
+Resources and Connections
 - 💬 Ask me about ...
-Anything
+Anyway thing i know😎
 - 📫 How to reach me: ... @uthamanAbdurrah3
 - 😄 Pronouns: ...
 He/his
 - ⚡ Fun fact: ...
-HTML is a PROGRAMMING language
+Don't have time for that...
+**Email: uthmanabdurrahman98@gmail.com**